ontohub/ruby-style-guide/README.md

     # good
     name = 'Bozhidar'
     ```

-  * **(Option B)** Prefer double-quotes unless your string literal
-    contains `"` or escape characters you want to suppress.

-    ```Ruby
-    # bad
-    name = 'Bozhidar'

-    # good
-    name = "Bozhidar"
-    ```

-  The second style is arguably a bit more popular in the Ruby
-  community.
-The string literals in this guide, however, are
-  aligned with the first style.

 * Don't use the character literal syntax `?x`.
 Since Ruby 1.9 it's
   basically redundant - `?x` would interpreted as `'x'` (a string with